upstash/stylegenie/README.md

 ## How it Works

-Enter a product description and the system employs DALL-E model to generate high-quality images of the described product.
+Upload an image of a product you like or enter a product description and the system employs DALL-E model to generate high-quality images of the described product.
 When a query is received with the generated image, the system efficiently retrieves the relevant images from the index.
 Along with the product links are provided to guide users directly to the online retail shops where the items can be purchased.

 ## Project Setup and Deployment